tfulanchan/kau-docs/docs/486/ch8.md

 How well it can implement all these different elements.

+(Afuah and Tucci developed a classification of e-business models that goes beyond identifying individual categories by emphasizing the importance of revenue generation.
+Their classification is based on key components including the value offered to customers, the targeted customer segments, the scope of products and services for each segment, the profit site chosen, the sources of revenue, the prices set for the offered value, the activities required to deliver that value, the capabilities these activities rely on, what is needed to sustain competitive advantages, and how effectively all these elements can be implemented.
+In essence, their classification provides a comprehensive framework for designing e-business models by considering the interplay between customer value proposition, revenue sources, operational capabilities, and competitive positioning.)

 The authors then argued that these components must work in a system.
 How well the system works depends on the key components as well as the relationships between and amongst them.
 Furthermore, the relationship between the business model and its environment is also very important.
 A good business model needs to be capable of taking advantage of any new opportunities and containing the effects of emerging threats and challenges.

 Afuah and Tucci considered the e-Business model as the method by which a firm plans to make money long-term using the Internet.
 It is the system that takes advantage of the properties of the Internet to make money.
 They identified seven possible revenue models in their classification of e-Business models: